kkasj/kkasj/README.md

 - Cracow's AGH student
 - Not working on any special project atm

-Here is a cool dog
+Here is a cool dog:

 ![cool dog](https://zoonews.pl/wp-content/uploads/2021/07/shiba-inu.jpg)